jpKuji/evm-tools/README.md

 ### Approve Tokens for Uniswap

-The approval tool allows you to pre-approve USDC and VULT tokens for the Uniswap V3 Position Manager across multiple wallets from multiple mnemonics.
+The approval tool allows you to pre-approve USDC and VULT tokens for both the Uniswap V3 Position Manager and Swap Router across multiple wallets from multiple mnemonics.
 This is useful for setting up sniper bots or preparing wallets for trading.

 ```bash
 pnpm approve